 It is now time to calibrate your unit : the Meter section, the inverted LFO amplitude and the Bias, Bias-A corresponding to the chorus Left channel, and Bias-B to the Right.

 Turn Depth and Rate fully clockwise to get the fatest modulator possible (this helps to read low frequencies on Digital Oscilloscope).
 We use a DSO150 pocket oscilloscope (20-30€ on the internet) in the pictures.

-Trim RV7 to adjust the amplitude of i-LFO : same amplitude as LFO with a 180° phase rotation, 20Vpp as specified in Roland Juno 106 Service Manual.
+Trim RV7 to adjust the amplitude of i-LFO : same amplitude as LFO with a 180° phase rotation, 20Vpp (19,67V in the picture) as specified in Roland Juno 106 Service Manual.